Newton's Laws of Motion: Newton's Third Law

 A rocket launch

 In order for rockets to reach space, they have to be propelled with great force.
-For this reason, their engines emit gasses downward, toward the ground.
+For this reason, their engines emit gasses downward, generating the needed thrust.

 Jumping and swimming

 When a person jumps into the air, the force from their body is pushing downward, toward the ground.
-The ground pushes the person upward, into the air–sort of like the rocket!
+The ground pushes the person upward.
 If the person uses less force, they won’t jump as high.

 If you’re swimming in a pool and you push the water with your arms and legs, the water reacts by propelling you forward.
 The more force you use, the further and faster you’ll swim.